-Picking the right cones or tubes for your spun yarn and sewing thread is vital to ensure the quality of your end product is not compromised, and the result is a perfectly round carrier every time.
+Picking the right kinds of cones or customized tubes for your spun yarn and sewing thread is vital to ensure the quality of your end product is not compromised, and the result is a perfectly round carrier every time.
 But before you make your choice, it’s important to understand the different types of paper cones and tubes available to you.
 There are ultimately three different types, including:

 1. Paper cones